Titosoft/titosoft.github.io/_posts/2018-02-26-terraform-and-kvm.md

 We'll build infrastructure on KVM.
 Our configuration file will create a NAT network, a new volume and install Ubuntu 16.04 using a cloud image from Canonical servers.

+Create a new file called "libvirt.tf" and copy the content below.
 The format of the configuration files is [documented here](https://www.terraform.io/docs/configuration/index.html).
-You can check the entire configuration file above:

 ```bash
 # instance the provider